arka-kxqi/Aurora-NFT-Trade/README.md

-Here's the updated README with the title changed to **Aurora-NFT-Trade**:

----

 # Aurora-NFT-Trade

 Welcome to **Aurora-NFT-Trade**, an NFT marketplace built on the **Euclid "Aurora" Testnet**.
 Our platform is designed to revolutionize the way users mint, trade, and interact with NFTs, providing a seamless, liquid experience that integrates with DeFi applications.
 By leveraging the Euclid blockchain, we aim to create a sustainable and flexible ecosystem that empowers users to fully engage with their digital assets without the limitations of locked assets.